-This Paper contains statements of opinion.
-These statements of opinion include, but are not limited to, One River's analysis and views with respect to: digital assets, projected inflation, macroeconomic policy, the market adoption of digital assets, and the market in general.
-Statements of opinion herein have been formulated using One River's experience, research, and/or analysis, however, such statements also contain elements of subjectivity and are often subjective in nature.
-In addition, when conducting the analyses on which it bases statements of opinion, One

-River has incorporated assumptions, which in some cases may prove to be inaccurate in the future, including in certain material respects.
-This Analyses and opinions contained herein may be based on assumptions that if altered can change the analyses or opinions expressed.
-Nothing in this Paper represents a guarantee of any future outcome, or any representation or warranty as to future performance of any financial instrument, credit, currency rate, digital currency or other market or economic measure.
-Information provided reflects One River's views as of the date of this document and are subject to change without notice.
-One River is under no obligation to update this document, notify any recipients, or republish the content contained herein in the event that any factual assertions, assumptions, forward-looking statements, or opinions are subsequently shown to be inaccurate.
+This communication may contain statements of opinion, including but not limited to, the author's analysis and views with respect to: digital assets, projected inflation, macroeconomic policy, and the market in general.
+Statements of opinion herein have been formulated using the author's experience, research, and/or analysis, however, such statements also contain elements of subjectivity and are often subjective in nature.
+In addition, when conducting the analyses on which it bases statements of opinion, the author(s) will incorporate assumptions, which in some cases may be shown to be inaccurate in the future, including in certain material respects.
+Nothing in this presentation represents a guarantee of any future outcome.
+The author(s) are under no obligation to update this document, notify any recipients, or re-publish the content contained herein in the event that any factual assertions, assumptions, forward-looking statements, or opinions are subsequently shown to be inaccurate.

-Certain information contained in this Paper constitutes "forward-looking statements," which can be identified by the use of forward-looking terminology such as "may", "will", "should", "expect", "anticipate", "target", "project", "estimate", "intend", "continue" or "believe" or the negatives thereof or other variations thereon or comparable terminology.
-Forward-looking statements made in this Paper are based on current expectations, speak only as of the date above, as the case may be, and are susceptible to a number of risks, uncertainties and other factors.
+information Certain contained in this Communication constitutes "forward-looking statements," which can be identified by the use of forward-looking terminology such as "may", "will", "should", "expect", "anticipate", "target", "project", "estimate", "intend", "continue" or "believe" or the negatives thereof or other variations thereon or terminology. comparable Forward-looking statements made in this communication are based on current expectations, speak only as of the date of this communication, as the case may be, and are susceptible to a number of risks. uncertainties and other factors.
 Assumptions relating to the foregoing involve judgments with respect to, among other things, projected inflation, the regulation of digital assets and macroeconomic policy, all of which are difficult or impossible to predict accurately and many of which are beyond our control.
-Although we believe that the assumptions underlying the projected results and forward-looking statements are reasonable, any of the assumptions could be inaccurate and, therefore, there can be no assurance that the forwardlooking statements included in this Paper will prove to be accurate.
-In light of the significant uncertainties inherent in the forward-looking statements included herein, the inclusion of such information should not be regarded as a representation to future results or that the objectives and plans expressed or implied by such forward-looking statements will be achieved w: oneriveram.com | e: info@oneriveram.com 3 River Road, 2nd Floor, Greenwich, CT 06807 NFA ID: 0461647 | FINRA: 167835
+In light of the significant uncertainties inherent in the forwardlooking statements included herein, the inclusion of such information should not be regarded as a representation to future results or that the objectives and plans expressed or implied by such forward-looking statements will be achieved.